 LastPass or another password keeper

 There are two reasons why it’s vital to use LastPass or a similar program.
 First, it enables you to have incredibly strong passwords, different ones for every site, without needing to memorize them.
-You need to remember one strong password to log into LastPass, and it remembers the rest for you, and it’s all encrypted so even they can’t read your passwords.
-Second, if you have a keylogger trojan on your system, it will sit quietly in the background sending everything you type to criminals.
-LastPass fills in the logins without you having to type them, so those will be safe even on an infected system.
+You need to remember one strong password to log into LastPass, and it remembers the rest for you.
+It’s all encrypted so even LastPass employees can’t read your passwords.
+Second, if you ever get a keylogger trojan on your system, it will sit quietly in the background sending everything you type to criminals.
+LastPass fills in the logins without you having to type them, so the keylogger would miss them.
 It also generates strong passwords for you on the fly.

-VirusTotal.com is brilliant website on which you can check a link to a page you want to visit or an actual download link before you visit/download it.
-It runs about 60 scans on each file, and you can see if the link has been scanned by another user recently to save yourself the trouble.
+VirusTotal.com is a brilliant website that lets you can check a link to a page you want to visit or an actual download link before you visit/download it.
+It runs about 60 scans on each file.
 Now when I download apps or fonts, even from sites I’ve trusted for years, I double check them in VirusTotal first just to make sure they’re clean.
 It only takes a few seconds.

 My new backup strategy